Zachman9841/Mina-Website/README.md

-# Website-Tests
+# Mina-Website
-This is a repository for my test websites!
+This is a repository for the Mina website!